 While advertising and marketing do heave under reams of research, Terry has always believed that, at the end of the day, it still comes down to a blank page and an idea.
 That’s why persuasion is an art.

 Terry is a 30+ year adman who takes you on a personal tour through the hallways, boardrooms and recording studios of the advertising industry.

 He discusses the bigger issues of marketing and how it affects the public.
-He also reveals the nuances and small, but vital, aspects of marketing that only insiders know.

 You’ll find entries that also discuss the nuances and small, but vital, aspects of marketing that only insiders know.
 Read on, and you’ll find the history of his radio series, Under The Influence, master episode lists and links to help you listen to the programs.

 Plus, this site gives you a way to contact him for speaking engagements and roundtable consulting.

 But most of all, Terry connects the dots when it comes to pop culture, human nature and the numerous gales and undertows that effect communication.

 Sprinkled, of course, with the humour required to deal with it all.

 Terry began his career as Copy Chief for FM108 Radio in Burlington, Ontario, where he discovered that with meticulous planning and attention to detail, you can still fall flat on your face.
 With that learning, he went on to become an award-winning copywriter for Toronto advertising agencies Campbell-Ewald, Doyle Dane Bernbach and Chiat/Day.
 He created campaigns for many of the top brands in the country, including Labatt, Molson, Pepsi USA, Goodyear Tires, Tim Hortons, Volkswagen, Nissan and the Hudson’s Bay Company.